 Scrambling has three grades:

 Grade 1: Think walking on steep rocks when you need your hands.
-You'll wear a helmet and harness, but won't use a rope all the time.
-Grade 2: You'll need you hands pretty much all the time, and we'll be roped up the whole scramble.
-Grade 3: As with grade 2, but includes short sections of rock climbing.
+You'll wear a helmet and harness plus a rope on certain sections.
+Grade 2: You'll need you hands pretty much all the time, and we'll be roped up for most of the scramble.
+Grade 3: As with grade 2, but you'll be on a rope the whole time.
+These routes include short sections of rock climbing.

 Family Scrambling Adventures

-Mega-Mountains: Parent and child scrambling day: for the more adventurous, take on a harder scramble in the mountains - 2 people only due to the terrain involved. £190 total for 2 people.
+Mega-Mountains: Parent and child scrambling day.
+For the more adventurous, take on a harder scramble in the mountains. we'll be tackling grade 2 and 3 routes.
+Suggested age 11+.

 Grade 1 routes include Jack's Rake on Pavey Arc or Sharp Edge on Blencathra.
 Grade 3 is the top end, which might have very short sections of climbing as on Pinnacle Ridge on St Sunday's Crag.

 Suggested itineraries: Near Keswick: Cam Crag and Intake Ridge (grade 2/3) Near Glenridding: Pinnacle Ridge (grade 3) Near Ambleside: Langdales (all grades available) Wastwater: Scrambles near the famous Napes Needle (grade 2/3).

 Grade 1: £160 for 1 person, plus £20 per person (max 6 people) Grade 2 or 3: £200 total for 1 or 2 people